 - Read Next

 - Liam’s Top Tips on being a bigger, unfit person at a sporty university Enjoy the best 3 years of your life, it goes by in a flash!
-Settling into university life as an international student Joining a team or society will make your University experience!
-World Environment Day My one piece of advice...
+Joining a team or society will make your University experience!
+Settling into university life as an international student My one piece of advice...
 GET INVOLVED!
-Why I decided to be a football coach 8 reasons why you should join a society!
-Pride and LGBTQ+ support!
+International Men's Day 2019 Why I decided to be a football coach Why come to a University of Chichester Open Day?
+8 reasons why you should join a society!
+Graduation 2019 highlights Why should you study a postgraduate course?
 The Quiet Side of Uni Life: An Extroverted Introvert's Guide